mmistakes/mm-github-pages-starter/_posts/2015-05-01-zauberflote.md

 Zauberflöte is a peer-to-peer content delivery network.
 The system uses WebRTC to cache and distribute content between peers.

-Zauberflöte provides an easily accessible way for developers to alleviate content delivery bandwidth concerns by marking DOM elements such that Zauberflöte will fetch these resources from peers with that resource.
+Zauberflöte provides an easily accessible way for developers to alleviate content delivery bandwidth concerns.
+Developers can denote DOM elements for Zauberflöte to fetch from peers.

 The Zauberflöte system has server-side tracker and WebRTC signaling channel components, as well as client-side scripting that requests and delivers content between peers.